 The scope of MTD for VAT will expand in 2022.
 VAT-registered businesses with a taxable turnover below £85,000 will need to follow MTD rules for their first VAT return starting on or after 1st April 2022.

 In the meantime, HMRC will stop accepting VAT submissions made using the XML facility from 8th April 2021.
 This means that accountants and bookkeepers who use accounting software to submit their clients’ VAT returns must do so via the software’s MTD connection with HMRC.

 MTD for Income Tax Self Assessment

-MTD for Income Tax Self Assessment will be introduced in 2023.
-It will require self-employed business owners and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from their next accounting period starting on or after 6th April 2023.
+MTD for Income Tax Self Assessment will be introduced in 2024.
+It will require self-employed business owners and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from 6th April 2024.

 MTD for Corporation Tax